steven-phun/SwiftUIProject/README.md

 - [Ultimate Tic Tac Toe](#ultimate-tic-tac-toe)

 # NoireRose Codex
+Noire rose means black rose or black pink in French.

 This project allows users to unlock the codex in a given amount of tries.
 Each guess must be a valid word in the codex word bank.
 NoireRose Codex will color-code the letters after each guess to indicate how close your guess is to the codex.

 ## Features